kwartzlab/meeting-minutes/Board Meetings/Meeting 121/Minutes.md

 ### Report for Trillium

-* previously covered
+* no new discussion

 ### Procedure for Filling Board Vacancies

-* previously covered
+* no new discussion

 ### Getting a phone number

-* previously covered
+* no new discussion

 ### Board resolutions over the mailing list

-* previously covered
+* no new discussion

 ### MakerFaire Waterloo